Plan for Tomorrow | How to prepare to meet with a financial professional

 How to prepare to meet with a financial professional

-If you’ve decided that you could benefit from meeting with a financial professional, you may wonder what to expect and how to prepare for your discussion.
-Here’s a closer look at financial professionals' services and the steps you can take beforehand to make the most of your financial planning conversation.
+How to prepare for a financial planning meeting If you’ve decided that you could benefit from meeting with a financial professional, you may wonder what to expect and how to prepare for your discussion.
+Here’s a closer look at financial professionals services and the steps to take beforehand to help make the most of a financial planning conversation.

-A financial professional can help you identify your short- and long-term financial goals and then develop a holistic strategy for reaching those goals.
-They can help with familiar topics, including money management, budgeting, saving, investing, and planning for retirement.
-As experts in their field, financial professionals can answer questions, discuss concerns, and provide suggestions for solutions that could fit your needs.
-Most importantly, they can act as your partner with your best interest in mind and help you find balance and financial security.
+A financial professional can help their clients identify short- and long-term financial goals and then develop a holistic strategy for reaching those goals.
+They can help with familiar topics, including money management, budgeting, saving, estate planning, investing, and planning for retirement.
+As specialists in their field, they can also answer questions, discuss concerns, and suggest solutions that could fit particular needs.

-While you can create a financial plan without the assistance of a financial professional, having their guidance can help make the process easier.
-As a go-to resource, they can answer your questions, give suggestions for solutions that can meet your needs, and revise your plan as you age and experience different life events.
-Depending on your individual goals and preferences, a financial professional can help you create as broad or as detailed a plan as you need for your personal situation, goals, and timeline.
+While it is possible to create a financial plan without assistance, having guidance can help make the process easier and allow you to ask questions and broaden your knowledge.
+As a go-to resource, a professional can help create a financial foundation to build upon and suggest revisions to a financial plan as the person ages and experiences different life events.
+Depending on individual goals and preferences, they can assist in creating as broad or as detailed a plan as needed for your personal situation and timeline.

 When should I seek out a financial professionalWhen should I seek out a financial professional?

-When you meet with a financial professional, you’re able to access the latest market and financial trends and talk to someone who is well-versed in the solutions that can help address your concerns.
-Working with a financial professional can help you:
+During a financial planning meeting, a person can access the latest market and financial trends and talk to someone who is well-versed in the solutions that can help address specific concerns.
+Working with a financial professional can help a person:

 Build a diversified strategy

-To better balance risk and reward and protect a portion of your financial portfolio from risks like market volatility, a financial professional can help you develop a diversified financial plan.
-This means you avoid “putting all your eggs in one basket” and can choose from a variety of options that can help you manage risk, increase savings, and work together to support the entire financial picture.
+To better balance risk and reward and protect a portion of a financial portfolio from risks like market volatility, a financial professional can help an individual develop a diversified financial plan.
+This strategy can help to enhance potential returns while managing and mitigating risk, helping to create a more stable financial strategy.

 Keep pace with inflation

-With high inflation rates, planning ahead and keeping up with rising prices can be difficult.
-Plus, inflation can affect the value of a dollar and affect your financial situation.
-By working with a financial professional who constantly monitors the market and is on top of expected declines and inflation periods, you can better understand the market cycle, decide if adjustments need to be made, and learn how to build a plan that is more resilient to changing economic trends or market volatility.
+With inflation on the rise, the value of a dollar may not go as far as it used to and this can be especially challenging in retirement.
+Working with a specialist who constantly monitors the market and is on top of expected declines and inflation periods, can help explain the market cycle, decide if adjustments need to be made, and guide you in building a plan that is more resilient to changing economic trends or market volatility.

-Although there will be times when a financial professional may advise adjusting your current financial strategy to account for inflation or market changes, it is relatively normal for the market to fluctuate, and overreacting to temporary changes in the market can push your long-term goals off track.
-A financial professional can provide a voice of reason and let you know when to be concerned and when to remain steady while keeping your desired goals and timeline in mind.
+To account for inflation or market changes, there may be times when a financial professional suggests adjusting a current financial strategy, but overreacting to temporary changes in the market can actually push goals off track.
+Listening to a voice of reason can let you know when to be concerned and when to remain steady while keeping financial goals and timelines in mind.

 Prep for the unexpected

-Not only can a financial professional help you build an emergency fund, but they can also assist you if an unexpected event does happen.
-Several events can derail your financial life, like a significant illness or injury, a drop in the market, losing a job, or required car or house repairs.
-Your financial professional can discuss if the unexpected does happen and help you navigate the situation more successfully.
+Along with building an emergency fund, a financial professional can also provide guidance if an unexpected event does happen.
+Several events can cause financial stress, like a significant illness or injury, a drop in the market, losing a job, or costly car or house repairs.
+Together you can determine if a budget needs to be adjusted and how to navigate the situation more successfully.

 Leave a legacy

-Creating an estate or legacy plan allows you to pass on your assets to your loved ones.
-A financial professional can help streamline this process and share tips for communicating your wishes clearly, building a plan that maximizes your assets, and how to leave behind a legacy you can be proud of.
+Creating an estate or legacy plan allows a person to outline their wishes regarding how their assets will be passed to their beneficiaries.
+A financial professional can help streamline this process and share tips for communicating wishes, building a plan that maximizes assets, and how to leave behind a lasting legacy.

 Choosing a financial professionalChoosing a financial professional

-Deciding to work with a financial professional is a great step toward boosting your financial well-being, but you might be wondering how to choose who’s a good match.
-There are different types of financial professionals, often with their own specializations, education, and certifications.
+Deciding to work with a financial professional is a great step toward boosting financial well-being, but how do you determine who is a good match?
+There are different types of financial professionals, often with their specializations, education, and certifications.
 Some may focus on investing and retirement strategies, while others specialize in life insurance or estate planning.
 It’s a good idea to research and ask specific questions to find which one will align with your needs and help you achieve your current and future goals.

-Financial professionals specializing in retirement can help you create long-term strategies built around reaching your retirement goals.
-They can advise on tax planning in retirement, investment options, annuities, and more.
-Retirement professionals can also assist with ensuring your legacy lives on through estate planning.
+Financial professionals specializing in retirement can help create long-term strategies built around reaching retirement goals and can advise on tax planning in retirement, Social Security, investment options, and supplementing an income plan with annuities.
+They can provide information on how to leave a legacy through estate planning.

-Before you meet a financial professional, you’ll want to gather all necessary documentation, including bank statements, paychecks, debt summaries, and insurance plans.
-Having these documents handy can help your professional create a more holistic financial picture, where they can then better understand your current financial situation, risk tolerance, potential income gaps, and how they can best help you moving forward.
+Before the appointment, gather all necessary documentation, including bank statements, paychecks, debt summaries, and insurance plans.
+Having these documents handy can help create a more holistic financial picture that includes your current financial situation, risk tolerance, potential income gaps, and goals for the years ahead.

 Putting together a list of questions can help you better understand your financial professional and their approach to working with clients.
 You may also have specific questions or concerns about your finances and want to increase our knowledge and understand the products and solutions that could be a good match.
-Your first meeting can help you decide if you’re well-matched with this individual and can trust them to listen to your specific needs objectively.
-Some questions to consider asking your financial professional include:
+The first meeting can help you decide if you’re well-matched with this individual and can trust them to listen to your specific needs objectively.
+Some questions to consider asking include:

 • What are your qualifications and background?